Kingxukai/linux/Documentation/filesystems/adfs.rst

 Mapping of ADFS permissions to Linux permissions
 ------------------------------------------------

-  ADFS permissions consist of the following:
+  ADFS permissions consist of the woke following:

 	- Owner read
 	- Owner write